CanisYue/Hosipital-Information-System/readme.md

-## Run
+## Build && Run
-Windows:
+On Windows:

-You may have to install [NodeJS](https://nodejs.org/en/), [vue.js](https://cli.vuejs.org/) on your computer first.
-Also, you will need to set your Tomcat sever and MySQL database.
+In order to run the program, you may have to install [NodeJS](https://nodejs.org/en/), [vue.js](https://cli.vuejs.org/) on your computer first.
+You also need to set up your Tomcat sever and MySQL database.

 Run the program